principia-historical/Wiki-archive/Main_Page.md

 # Main Page
+(This is an archive of the old Principia Wiki.
+You might want to look at the new Principia Wiki [available here](https://principia-web.se/wiki/) instead.)

 Principia (also known as Apparatus 2) is a physics-based sandbox building game created by Bithack AB, released for Android, Windows and iOS.
 Coming soon to Linux.

 Principia is the spiritual successor of Bithacks previous puzzle-game, Apparatus.